juliesymons/juliesymons.github.io/userGPUOperators/index.md

 where componentExpression is something like x or xy.
 Some examples:

 See the OpenCL 1.1 Specification for details.
+Find it [here](https://www.khronos.org/opencl/).
 GPUOperators support the following vector component methods:

 >**x y z w**